 The idea of a national or faith-based community fostering a harmony of interests had given way to a humanist family of man and a global spirit of camaraderie.

-The ever increasing humanism of the Western nations combined with the extreme turmoil of the years 1914-1945 began to turn the hopes and fears of man toward the global scene.
+The ever-increasing humanism of the Western nations combined with the extreme turmoil of the years 1914-1945 began to turn the hopes and fears of man toward the global scene.
 With faith in a providential and benevolent God broken it became necessary for man to solve all the problems of what then seemed like a very big and very troubled world.
 The secular doctrines and practices which had provided prosperity and liberty to the largely Christian peoples of northwest Europe were, immediately on the heels of WWII, exported the globe over as the salve that would heal the nations.
-The idea of harmony of interests was taken from the province and cloister where Althusius had envisioned it and shot gun applied to the entire earth.
+The idea of harmony of interests was taken from the province and cloister where Althusius had envisioned it and shotgun applied to the entire earth.
 Economic cooperation amongst nations and the spread of democracy would usher in the new golden age of peace and goodwill amongst men.
-Three quarters of a century later we can positively state that these visions of a “New Order of the Ages” has failed.
+Three-quarters of a century later we can positively state that these visions of a “New Order of the Ages” have failed.
 But why?
 What went wrong?

 We consider society as one of the natural wants with which man has been created; that he has been endowed with faculties and qualities to effect its satisfaction by concurrence of others having the same want; that when, by the exercise of these faculties, he has procured a state of society, it is one of his acquisitions which he has a right to regulate and control, jointly indeed with all those who have concurred in the procurement, whom he cannot exclude from its use or direction more than they him.
 We think experience has proved it safer, for the mass of individuals composing the society, to reserve to themselves personally the exercise of all rightful powers to which they are competent, and to delegate those to which they are not competent to deputies named…